Stepper motor: Ringing and resonance

+When a motor moves a full step it overshoots the new step position and oscillates around this point until it comes to rest.
+This undesirable ringing is experienced as motor rotor vibration and is more pronounced in motors with little damping in the load.
+If the resonance is allowed to build up, as is the case when full-stepping near the resonant frequency, the motor can jump 4 step positions to the next stable position and end up in the wrong position.
+This is one of the advantages of microstepping - it does not excite the resonance nearly as much.

 Ratings and specifications

 Stepper motors' nameplates typically give only the winding current and occasionally the voltage and winding resistance.
 The rated voltage will produce the rated winding current at DC: but this is mostly a meaningless rating, as all modern drivers are current limiting and the drive voltages greatly exceed the motor rated voltage.

 Datasheets from the manufacturer often indicate Inductance.
 Back-EMF is equally relevant, but seldom listed (it is straightforward to measure with an oscilloscope).
 These figures can be helpful for more in-depth electronics design, when deviating from standard supply voltages, adapting third party driver electronics, or gaining insight when choosing between motor models with otherwise similar size, voltage, and torque specifications.

 A stepper's low-speed torque will vary directly with current.
 How quickly the torque falls off at faster speeds depends on the winding inductance and the drive circuitry it is attached to, especially the driving voltage.

 Steppers should be sized according to published torque curve, which is specified by the manufacturer at particular drive voltages or using their own drive circuitry.
 Dips in the torque curve suggest possible resonances, whose impact on the application should be understood by designers.

 Step motors adapted to harsh environments are often referred to as IP65 rated.